Dolly Parton Reveals She Turned Down The Presidential Medal Of Freedom Twice

-During an interview with NBC’s Today, country music icon Dolly Parton revealed that she turned down two offers of the Presidential Medal of Freedom from former President Donald Trump.
+During an interview with NBC’s Today, country music icon Dolly Parton revealed that she turned down two offers of the Presidential Medal of Freedom from Donald Trump.
 While politics wasn’t the reason for her refusals, she admitted that it could appear that way if she were to eventually accept one from President Joe Biden.

 “I couldn’t accept it because my husband was ill, and then they asked me again about it, and I wouldn’t travel because of the COVID,” Parton said as she explained her reasoning for turning down the highest civilian honor in the United States.